Resource created by East Riding Museums, Heritage Learning and Normanby Hall Country Park.

 Talk about the fundraising methods used during the First World War.
 How do they compare with fundraising today?
 What is the same, and what has changed?

-Look at the Christmas 1915 appeal leaflet from the Overseas Club (above).
+Look at the Christmas 1915 appeal leaflet from the Overseas Club (see Resources).

 - What kind of language does the leaflet use to encourage children to contribute to the fund?